deepakkumar1984/SuperchargedArray/README.md

 The .NET default built-in System.Array is very limited in terms of processing and usability.
 Here is the extended version of the Array with accelerated speed to execute operations on almost any hardware supporting OpenCL like Intel CPU, NVIDIA, AMD, Intel GPU, FPGA etc.

 ## Easy to use:
-Create a array and perform some math operations.
+Create an array and perform some math operations.
 Currenly supporting float and double.

 Below is how you will do in .NET standard Array.
 I am trying to implement a math operation for 3x2 Matrix array with elementwise operations.